JasperRecoverer/MTK-TERMINAL/README.md

 Made with ❤️ by **Jasper Bantugan** 🇵🇭

 Whether it's **gaming, daily use, or battery saving** — one command switches your whole device profile.

+## 🙏 Credits & Thanks

+Special thanks to the people and projects whose guidance and inspiration helped make this tool possible:

+* **John Dave** — For guidance and support with the CPU and GPU tuning modules.
+* **Rowjik – Mitsu Battery** — For the inspiration behind the battery-saving implementation.

+---

+Made with ❤️ by **Jasper Bantugan** 🇵🇭